Peter Dunphy

-Peter Gerard Dunphy (born 1 June 1966), is a British staffing business CEO, who served as Chief Commoner of the City of London Corporation for 2024/25.
+Peter Gerard Dunphy (born 1 June 1966) is a British staffing business CEO and Film Producer, who served as Chief Commoner of the City of London Corporation for 2024/25.

 Early life and education

-Born in 1966 at Consett, Dunphy was brought up in Lanchester, County Durham, and educated at St Bede's School and the University of Liverpool.
+Born in 1966 at Consett, Peter Dunphy MBE was brought up in Lanchester, County Durham, and educated at St Bede's School and the University of Liverpool.

 Career

 Dunphy is a business investment adviser and was previously an investment director of James Caan's Hamilton Bradshaw Private Equity, and the founder and CEO of City of London based recruitment company, Dryden Human Capital (formerly Darwin Rhodes Group), at the time the largest insurance staffing firm globally with offices in 11 countries.
 He successfully sold the business in 2012 to private equity funds.

 Also a film producer (as Peter Gerard Dunphy), he has acted as Lead Producer or Executive Producer for over a dozen films including Mad to Be Normal starring David Tennant, Elisabeth Moss, Gabriel Byrne and Michael Gambon; Funny Cow starring Maxine Peake, Paddy Considine and Stephen Graham; Letters to Sofija, Two Graves with Cathy Tyson, Dave Johns and David Hayman; the feature length autobiographical The Quiet One about Bill Wyman of The Rolling Stones, Surviving Christmas with the Relatives, Chris Gollon: Life in Paint featuring British painter Chris Gollon and the feature-length documentary Bicycle.